 Julia, too, initiated CHANGE, as well.
 June 15, 2001, was ''historic in the Lansberry household.
 Julia, who joined our family in 1994, has now officially became a Lansberry.
 She's undergone a lot of name changes in her life.
 There was (1) her name at birth, entirely unsuitable, then

-(2) a name change that came with a marriage, long since failed, then (3) another name change, still not quite right, then (4) the first name change she actually liked, Julia Cybele Cachia, since it reflected her true gender, and (5) now, AT LAST, she is JULIA CYBELE LANSBERRY!
+(2) a name change that came with a marriage, long since failed, then (3) another name change, still not quite right, then (4) the first name change she actually liked, Julia Cybele Cachia, and (5) now, AT LAST, she is JULIA CYBELE LANSBERRY!
 The TRIAD are now all 'Lansberrys'.''